 Even if he were further hemmed in by Shia LaBeouf, CGI monkeys and the sheer expanse of time that has gone by since his heyday as a leading man, it’s fair to say that most would still prefer another sequel, to a reboot with a younger actor.

-One of the problems with originality in current blockbuster cinema is nostalgia, because Hollywood is unfettered by any kind of deferral of satisfaction.
-Just as Spielberg couldn't make a Bond film, George Lucas' difficulty in acquiring the rights to Flash Gordon gave us Star Wars.
-Nowadays, directors can clamber aboard reboots or belated sequels to films they were watching when they were kids, because they've become properties that studios are eager to monetise again.
+One of the problems with originality in current blockbuster movie theater is nostalgia, because Hollywood is unfettered by any kind of deferral of satisfaction.
+Just as Spielberg couldn’t make a Bond movie, George Lucas’ difficulty in acquiring the rights to Flash Gordon gave us Star Wars.
+Nowadays, directors can clamber aboard reboots or belated sequels to films they were watching when they were kids, because they’ve become properties that studios are eager to monetise again.

 However, the Bond films rebooted every few years, in recasting the lead role.
 Where Indiana Jones has differed from 007, however, is in the same actor playing the role over three decades.
 It would be much harder to change actors while keeping the same façade of continuity at this point.
 We all know it; Harrison Ford is Indiana Jones.